dlaguardia/DL_PDP_attempt_2/README.md

 Each pair appears to have a very strong positive correlation, which makes sense.
 A wiki that is larger in one respect will tend to also be larger in all others.

-Additionally, each scatterplot shows one point which appears to have high leverage, but lower influence.
-This point always corresponds to the English version of Wikipedia.
+Additionally, each scatterplot shows one point with both an unusually high x-value and an unusually high y-value.
+This outlier always corresponds to the English version of Wikipedia.
 Considering the fact that [nearly half of all web content](https://www.statista.com/statistics/262946/most-common-languages-on-the-internet/?srsltid=AfmBOoozXpPAKVyVbBlqITNw3puRWJ7t3Ke4WGX4FH-w2HDzYae7PPle) uses English as of October 2025, English Wikipedia being much larger than the site's other editions is not surprising.

-Interestingly, each scatterplot in which one variable in the pair was article count also shows one point which appears to have both high leverage and high influence.
-As may be expected, the article count pairs also have weaker correlations.
+Interestingly, each scatterplot in which one variable in the pair was article count also shows one point which appears to only have an unusually high x-value.
+As may be expected, the article count pairs, being influenced by this second outlier, have weaker correlations.

 ### Heatmap (geom_tile)